AbhishekMK190/The-Unknown-Journey/README.md

 - **Slime enemies** that try to stop your progress
 - **Coins** to collect and boost your score

-More enemies are planned to be added soon, along with new and challenging maps — so stay tuned for updates!
+More enemies and shop system are planned to be added soon, along with new and challenging maps — so stay tuned for updates!

 ## Game Engine